lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-SCHCpckt title='SCHC Packet'}

 The Fragment Header size is variable and depends on the Fragmentation parameters.
-The Fragment payload may contain: part of the SCHC Packet or Payload or both and its size depends on the L2 data unit, see {{Frag}}.
+The Fragment payload contains a part of the SCHC Packet Compressed Header, a part of the SCHC Packet Payload or both.
+Its size depends on the L2 data unit, see {{Frag}}.
 The SCHC Fragment has the
 following format:

 ~~~~